 There are many variables but some key considerations are:

 Price Price can give you clues as to quality and experience level of the photographer.
 The average price for a wedding photographer in San Francisco is just over $3,900 (2017 figures).
 But even knowing that, it isn’t all clear-cut.
-Are you getting 6 hours of coverage with one photographer?
-Or 2 photographers for 10 hours with an engagement session, rehearsal dinner, guest book, framed 8 X 10 print and complimentary removal of one drunk guest from the reception?
+Make sure you find out exactly what’s included.

-Consistency There’s no greater indicator of inexperience in my opinion than a photographer whose style is all over the place.
-This usually means they are still refining their artistic voice and haven’t quite honed in on their creative vision.
+Consistency Consistency is a big part of what you pay for.
+It means the photographer has refined their artistic voice and honed their creative vision.
 Without consistency in both picture-taking and editing, there is no guarantee what they’ll produce on your wedding day.

 Quality Quality speaks for itself.
-You don’t need to be an art expert to see that some photographers’ portfolios have demonstrable technical ability, sharp images, well-timed moments, beautiful composition, skilled understanding of light and overall cohesion as a curated body of work.
+Anyone can see that some photographers’ portfolios have demonstrable technical ability, sharp images, well-timed moments, beautiful composition, skilled understanding of light and overall cohesion as a curated body of work.

-Professionalism How do they communicate with you?
-Are they business owners, or weekend warriors?
-There are some great hobbyist / semi-pro togs out there with low rates because they don’t depend on it as their only income source.
-Just be careful though, as they may not have the same insurances, licenses and legal protections as established business owners.
+Professionalism There are some great semi-pro togs out there with low rates because they don’t depend on it as their sole income source.
+Just be careful though, as they may not have the same insurances, licenses and liability protection as business owners should the worst happen.

 Speed Are they prompt responding to your inquiry and crucially your follow-up emails?
 Really successful and busy photographers are out of the office traveling & shooting a ton.
 But keeping you waiting days on end is a bad sign that they may be hard to reach when you need them.

 Passion Photographers are usually super excited about sharing their work and getting out there!
-Do you get the feeling when looking through their website and social media that they’re still excited about weddings, or does it seem like they’re over it?
-Nobody wants a photographer that’s just going through the motions on your wedding day, bored out of their mind!
+Nobody wants a photographer that’s just going through the motions on your wedding day, bored out of their mind because they’re sooooo over it!

 You reach out…

-So now we’ve got that out of the way, let’s dig a little deeper into what the photography experience involves, starting from the very beginning.
+So now we’ve got that out of the way, let’s dig a little deeper into what the photography experience involves!

-You make a shortlist of photographers that you’re drawn to, are in your budget, and whose overall personality seems like a great fit.
-When you’re browsing through all the ‘about’ pages, ask yourself if you can imagine grabbing coffee with this person?
+You make a shortlist of photographers that are in your budget and whose personality seems like a great fit.
+Can you imagine grabbing coffee with this person?

 It’s about making sure that what I offer and what you expect are aligned.

-So this is the part where I like to coax a little more out of you, starting by getting to know you as individuals and as a couple.
-And then moving on to specific questions about images you like, showing you some of my work that isn’t online, and making sure that we’re on the same wavelength.
-Partly, it’s about managing expectations.
+So this is the part where I get to know you as individuals and as a couple.
+And then moving on to specific questions about images you like, showing you some full wedding galleries and learning what is important to you.

 One thing that’s of paramount importance to me is to meet couples before we sign on the dotted line.
 I’ve learned through years of being in business that nothing beats a face-to-face meeting if at all possible.
-We are humans and there is no substitute for good ol’ human connection!
+There is no substitute for good ol’ human connection!

-Failing that, we can jump on a video call or even just a phone call.
-During this consultation, I try not to talk business too much.
-The intention is to get you comfortable, relaxed, and opening up a bit about yourselves.
-We don’t even have to talk a ton about your actual wedding – I’m more interested in learning about YOU!
+Failing that, we can jump on a video call or a phone call.
+The intention is for you to get comfortable, relaxed, and open up a bit about yourselves.
+We don’t even have to talk a ton about your actual wedding as you may not know too much yet – I’m more interested in learning about YOU!

 After the meeting

 The meeting is not high-pressure.
 If you’re interested, you will let me know in your own time if you feel good about going ahead.
-Again, nothing at this stage is a done deal, but please be aware that dates are on a first-come, first-served basis.
-I can’t hold dates indefinitely, but as a courtesy after we’ve spoken, I can let you know if I get a conflicting inquiry that’s moving forward.
+Please be aware that dates are on a first-come, first-served basis.

 Maybe you have more questions or just want to give it a little time before making a decision.
 That’s totally fine.
-This is a good time to view full galleries of my past weddings that have a similar vibe to yours.
-You might also want to take a peek at my contract so you can see in more depth what’s involved.
+You might also want to take a peek at my contract which I’m happy to provide for you.
+I also have a dedicated FAQ one-pager for my contract so you can get the summarized version.

 Locking it in

 To lock it in, I will need two things.
 1) your signed contract and 2) your reservation fee.
-The contract is signed completely online through my dedicated software.
+The contract is signed 100% online.
 It must be signed by both marrying parties, regardless of who is paying the bill.
-Emails will go out to your both separately, so you don’t need to be in the same place to sign.
+The contract link will go out to you both separately.

 After I receive the signed contract I’ll invoice you for your 50% reservation fee.
-This is payable by credit / debit card, PayPal, e-check/bank transfer or check and is most often done online.
+This is payable by a variety of means including credit / debit card, PayPal and is most often done online.

 Planning the wedding photography

 Now the booking process is done, we have plenty of time to collaborate together and build your customized photo timeline for the day, making sure there is plenty of time for what you value.
 This will be a gradual process as plans for the day take shape over time.
-I’m happy to give my customized recommendations for other vendors that might be a good fit for you and your wedding.
+I’m happy to give my customized recommendations for other vendors that might be a good fit for your wedding.
+We will have a final timeline run-through about a week or two before your wedding.

 For more about me, please head to my about page!
 In a nutshell I create fun photography for joyful intimate weddings.